 Pair a beer with a food truck bite

 Charlotte’s breweries know that craft suds lead to savory cravings.
 Fortunately, breweries and food trucks go hand-in-hand here.
 Try a killer sandwich or Southern side at one of the food trucks parked out front of Sycamore Brewing on the weekends.
-And have your pick of trucks-galore on Fridays, when Sycamore is a host location of the city’s beloved Food Truck Friday event.
+And have your pick of food trucks-galore on Fridays; Sycamore is a host location of the city’s beloved Food Truck Friday event.

 Play a board game at Birdsong Brewing Co.

 Gorgeous, picnic table-laden patios, cozy fire pits and taprooms stocked with games of all types are just a few of the extras on tap at breweries in Charlotte.
 Grab your friends and a few flights and challenge them to a throwback round of giant-sized Jenga at Birdsong Brewing Co.